jeelabs/esp-link/README.md

 The efficiency is not 100% because there is protocol overhead (such as sync, record type, and length characters) and there is dead time waiting for an ack or preparing the next record to be sent.

+#### Details of built-in AVR flash algorithm

+The built-in flashing algorithm differs a bit from what avrdude does.
+The programming protocol states that STK_GET_SYNC+CRC_EOP (0x30 0x20) should be sent to synchronize, but that works poorly because the AVR's UART only buffers one character.
+This means that if STK_GET_SYNC+CRC_EOP is sent twice there is a high chance that only the last character (CRC_EOP) is actually received.
+If that is followed by another STK_GET_SYNC+CRC_EOP sequence then optiboot receives CRC_EOP+STK_GET_SYNC+CRC_EOP which causes it to abort and run the old sketch.
+Ending up in that situation is quite likely because optiboot initializes the UART as one of the first things, but then goes off an flashes an LED for ~300ms during which it doesn't empty the UART.

+Looking at the optiboot code, the good news is that CRC_EOP+CRC_EOP can be used to get an initial response without the overrun danger of the normal sync sequence and this is what esp-link does.
+The programming sequence runs as follows:

+- esp-link sends a brief reset pulse (1ms)
+- esp-link sends CRC_EOP+CRC_EOP ~50ms later
+- esp-link sends CRC_EOP+CRC_EOP every ~70-80ms
+- eventually optiboot responds with STK_INSYNC+STK_OK (0x14;0x10)
+- esp-link sends one CRC_EOP to sort out the even/odd issue
+- either optiboot responds with STK_INSYNC+STK_OK or nothing happens for 70-80ms, in which case esp-link sends another CRC_EOP
+- esp-link sends STK_GET_SYNC+CRC_EOP and optiboot responds with STK_INSYNC+STK_OK and we're in sync now
+- esp-link sends the next command (starts with 'u') and programming starts...

+If no sync is achieved, esp-link changes baud rate and the whole thing starts over with a reset pulse about 600ms, esp-link gives up after about 5 seconds and reports an error.

 ### Flashing an attached ARM processor